 – following adoption, approval by the Member States, either by consultation between Radiocommunication Assemblies or at a Radiocommunication Assembly (see § 10.4).

 If there is no objection by any Member State attending the meeting, when adoption of a draft new or revised Recommendation is sought by correspondence, its approval is undertaken simultaneously (PSAA procedure).
-This procedure shall not be applied to ITU-R Recommendations incorporated by reference in the Radio Regulations.
+The PSAA procedure (cf. § 10.3) shall not be applied to ITU-R Recommendations incorporated by reference in the Radio Regulations.

 …

 10.1.7 ITU will publish the approved new or revised Recommendations in the official languages of the Union as soon as practicable.
+In the case of revised Recommendations, information shall also be published concerning the deletion of previous versions of ITU-R Recommendations.
+As regards deleted ITU-R Recommendations that are incorporated by reference in the Radio Regulations, information shall be provided to the effect that the ITU-R Recommendations in question remain in force only subject to the application of the relevant provisions of the Radio Regulations until such time as a WRC agrees to use the new versions of the ITU-R Recommendations in question.

 …